hahaha98757/ZombiesAddon/README.md

 Shows hitbox of armor stand in Gstep.
 It works only if set the language of Hypixel in English or Korean.

+### Player Tracker
+Shows the location of the player.
+It works ony if set the language of Hypixel in English or Korean.

+### Boss Tracker
+Shows the location of the boss.
+It works ony if set the language of Hypixel in English or Korean.

 ### Other
 Fixed a bug of forge that commands are runned without "/".
 You can turn off Wave Delay of SST in the ".minecraft\config\ZombiesAddonSST.txt".